 - 1. Each Member State shall establish an FIU in order to effectively combat money laundering and terrorist financing. - 2.
 Member States shall notify the Commission in writing of the name and address of the respective FIUs. - 3.
 The FIU shall be operationally independent and autonomous.
+Operationally independent and autonomous FIUs means that the FIU shall have the authority and capacity to carry out its functions freely, including the autonomous decision to analyse, request and/or disseminate specific information.
 The FIU as the central national unit shall be responsible for receiving and analysing suspicious transaction reports and other information relevant to money laundering, associated predicate offences or terrorist financing.
 The FIU shall be responsible for disseminating the results of its analysis and any additional relevant information to the competent authorities when there are grounds to suspect money laundering, associated predicate offences or terrorist financing.
 It shall be able to obtain additional information from obliged entities.